The Many Faces of Grief

 Feeling grief is the only way to get past it and move on.
 The good news is that endings are followed by beginnings.
 That’s the nature of life.
 Even in death, the physical properties of the body return to the earth and contribute to future growth.
 Beautiful things can result from coping with loss.
 By grieving you are making room for something new, and new things can be good things that you never even expected.

-For more information on grief counseling near you click here.
+For more information on grief support near you click here.

 About the Author